 Curiously, the Allegheny City-born Abernathy was related to another Allegheny City killer whose case followed a similar path.
 Abernathy’s mother, Catherine Teets, was the sister-in-law of Ambrose Lynch.

 At trial, Abernathy argued self-defense and an absence of premeditation.
-Due to the circumstances of the murder – the role of alcohol, the absence of premeditation, the instigation by Leslie – it was widely expected that Abernathy would be found guilty of second-degree murder.
+Due to the circumstances of the murder – the role of alcohol, the spontaneity of the violence, the instigation by Leslie – it was widely expected that the well-connected Abernathy would be found guilty of second-degree murder.

 Instead, he was found guilty of first-degree murder on December 30, 1881.
 In an era in which most murders involved white native-born or Western European-immigrant men, death sentences were few and executions were fewer.